iglesias/lmnn-gsoc2013-review/README.md

 the code that will be uploaded as code sample.

 At the end of the project, an ipython notebook was written in the form of a project report.
-An static version of the notebook is can be read [here](http://nbviewer.ipython.org/6576096).
+A static version of the notebook is can be read [here](http://nbviewer.ipython.org/6576096).
 This work on the notebook started before the pencils down date on September 16th, although a few corrections were done afterwards.